From pumpkin and pecan to peanut butter, these Thanksgiving pies will be the star of your table.

 It is creamy, sweet, and packed with cinnamon.

 You know that smell you get when you walk into Michael’s in the Winter?
 They took that and put it into this pie!

 And it works!
 The cream cheese balances the spice flawlessly, but the flavor is undeniably festive.

-This might just be the prettiest pie on the list.
+This might just be the prettiest Thanksgiving pie recipe on the list.